hoanghelloworld/Mamba-Sea/README.md

 # Mamba-Sea
 **Mamba-Sea: A Mamba-based Framework with Global-to-Local Sequence Augmentation for Generalizable Medical Image Segmentation**

-Mamba-Sea has been accepted by IEEE TMI on April 23, 2025.
+Mamba-Sea has been accepted by IEEE TMI.
 【[Paper](https://doi.org/10.1109/TMI.2025.3564765)】

 ## Kind Tips